Deploy an IOC with ArgoCD#

 Note

-The deployment template sets the Application project: field to your namespace name (the cluster_namespace you give copier below).
-That is why the ArgoCD project here is named t01-beamline, matching the namespace.
-The -d flag whitelists the destination cluster,namespace; -s "*" permits any source repo.
+The template sets each Application’s project: field to your namespace name (the cluster_namespace you give copier below), so the ArgoCD project is named t02-beamline to match. -d whitelists the destination cluster,namespace; -s "*" permits any source repo.
 Adjust the cluster URL/name if your IOCs run on a different cluster from the one hosting ArgoCD.

 Scaffold a deployment repo#